desmondlzy/bloggraph/README.md

 # Bloggraph

 An academic theme for [Hugo](https://gohugo.io/), in the style of SIGGRAPH technical paper.
-Computer graphics researchers, you know what it is ;)
+Computer graphics people, you know what it is ;)

 ## Install

-Follow the "[Add a theme](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme)" section in the official quick start guide.
+Follow the "[Add a theme](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme)" section in the official [quick start guide](https://gohugo.io/getting-started/quick-start).

 ```
 cd yourwebsiteroot
 git init
-git submodule add https://github.com/desmondlzy/bloggraph,git themes/bloggraph
+git submodule add https://github.com/desmondlzy/bloggraph.git themes/bloggraph
 ```

 Set the theme to `bloggraph` in your site config file (`config.toml`/`config.yaml`/`config.json`).